 In 2006 he set up legalsupportnetwork.
 The rest, as they say, is history...

 Sarah Cox spent six years working for TFB (now TikitTFB), eventually managing the company's marketing department.
 Sarah joined LSN in 2009.
-She's responsible for keeping all LSN's clients happy, managing networking events and making sure everything client-related runs like clockwork.
+She's responsible for keeping all LSN's clients happy and making sure everything client-related runs like clockwork.

 Exploring the sights of London, running and horoscopes.
 Trainee domestic goddess.

 Rupert Collins-White has been in legal publishing since 2005.
 He spent nearly five years at the Law Society Gazette, rising to features and commissioning editor, and de facto head of web.
 Rupert trained post-grad in journalism and has worked for IT Week, PC Advisor and SC Magazine, among others.

 Can tend a small vineyard, if required.
 And I studied Star Trek at university.
 No, really, I did.

 Content and production

 Richard has had a varied career in business journalism and publishing, with particular experience covering the legal sector.
 He was the editor of Managing Partner magazine for top 100 law firms from 2006 to 2010 - but has also written for organisations as diverse as the Confederation of British Industry, the Institute of Administrative Management and the National Pharmacy Association.